Increasing the Integrity of Public Procurement in Moldova

 The objectives of the program are the following:

-- Moldovan Civil Society Organizations (CSOs) and journalists are sufficiently equipped to conduct a meaningful monitoring of procurement processes
+- Moldovan civil society organizations (CSOs) and journalists are sufficiently equipped to conduct meaningful monitoring of procurement processes;

-- Procurement processes are appropriately monitored by Moldovan CSOs and journalists making use of the e-procurement system.
+- Procurement processes are appropriately monitored by Moldovan CSOs and journalists making use of the e-procurement system; and